Fridgerio/Fridgerio-App/README.md

 Than you can scan the QR code with the Expo app or use an emulator.

+## Current release

+The app is currently in development mode.
+No version has been published in an app store yet.
+At fridgerio.com you always get the latest news and updates on the current state of development.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/de/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/3.0/de/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/de/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Germany License</a>.